LegendaryLinux/DiscordBotTemplate/README.md

 ### Create a Discord Application
 1. You will need to access the [Discord Developer Portal](https://discord.com/developers/applications) and create an application.
-2. Note the `Application ID`.
-3. Click the "Bot" button on the sidebar.
+2. Click the "Bot" button on the sidebar.
-4. Click the "Add Bot" button and confirm the dialog.
+3. Click the "Add Bot" button and confirm the dialog.
-5. Note the `Token`.
+4. Note the `Token`.
-6. Access the [Permissions Calculator](https://discordapi.com/permissions.html) and determine what permissions your bot will need, then copy the URL at the bottom of the page.
+5. Access the [Permissions Calculator](https://discordapi.com/permissions.html) and determine what permissions your bot will need, then copy the URL at the bottom of the page.
-7. Navigate to the link in your URL, and grant the bot access to your server.
+6. Navigate to the link in your URL, and grant the bot access to your server.

 ### Run the Bot
 1. Run the following commands in a terminal